Lbyrigitte/Repository-Mining-and-Analysis-by-PMD/README.md

 - Modify the generate_summary function in the summary_generator.py file to fix the bug where the output summary format was incorrect.

+- Modify the parser.paese_args function and add the '--jvm-opts' parameter in the main.py file to explicitly allocate JVM heap memory.

 - Update the details of README.md to provide a clear version

 ## Project Structure